Estate Planning

 Trustees should also be informed of their tasks, as they have the responsibility of managing the trust in accordance with its terms.
 This requires a good understanding of the legal and tax obligations involved.

-Like its single-person counterpart, a joint partner trust is an inter vivos trust recognized by the Income Tax Act.
+A joint partner trust is a specialized estate planning tool that allows Canadian couples to manage assets together while benefiting from probate avoidance and tax advantages..
 It's designed with Canadian seniors in mind, requiring at least one partner to be 65 or older.
 The key difference is that joint partner trusts expand the circle of beneficiaries to include both partners in a marriage or common-law relationship.

-In a joint partner trust, both partners can receive income and access capital from the trust while they're alive.
+With a joint partner trust, both spouses can benefit from shared income and asset control throughout their lives, ensuring financial security and continuity.
 This shared benefit continues until both partners have passed away.
 After that, the trust's assets are distributed according to the instructions laid out in the trust deed.

 This structure offers a unique approach to estate planning for couples.
 It often aligns well with how many have handled their finances throughout their relationship, allowing for continued joint decision-making in their later years.